mobtexting/mobtexting-odoo/README.md

 Copy the `downloaded` folder and past it into odoo `addons/` folder which is defined in the .conf file

-1) Log in to the Odoo administration panel and in the  top menu bar, click `Settings`:
+1) Log in to the Odoo administration panel and in the  top menu bar, click `Settings`.
   <img src="/images/1.jpg" >

 2) In the right corner, you will find a description of Odoo.
 Under that information, you will see both the `Activate developer mode` and the `Activate developer mode (with assets)`.
-Click on any of these links (the `Activate the developer mode`):
+Click on any of these links (the `Activate the developer mode`).
   <img src="/images/2.jpg" >

  3) NOTE: When you have the developer mode activated, you can see a `bug icon` in the upper right corner of the screen.